Machine Learning the Disorder Landscape of Majorana Nanowires

-In Fig. 5, we show the results of our 10-component disorder ML results.
-To train for 10 disorder components we generate a total of 20000 disorder realizations, 90\% of which is used in the training process and the remaining 10\% used to test.
-We use a fixed $\alpha = 8.0 meV/nm$.
-Using the 2000 test realizations we achieve a standard scaled $R_2 = 0.79$, which is respectable, but can be improved with more data sets.
-Due to computational limitations we only use $V_\text{Bias} = 0$ and $V_\text{Bias} = 0.032$ meV (using more values of $V_\text{Bias}$ should increase $R_2$).
-This lower fidelity is likely due to the need for more training and a larger $K$ matrix since differentiating among 10 component potentials is a more computationally challenging task.
-Representative results are shown in Fig. \ref{fig:dVB2}, and again, visual inspection shows excellent agreement between the input/output data, verifying the success of our ML approach.
+In {Fig. S4}, we show the results of our 10-component disorder ML results.
+To train for 10 disorder components we generate a total of {50000} disorder realizations, 90\% of which is used in the training process and the remaining 10\% used to test.
+We use a fixed {$\alpha = 8.0 \text{meV nm}$}.
+Using the {5000} test realizations we achieve a standard scaled {$R_2 = 0.95$}, which is {great}, but can be improved with more data sets.
+The standard deviation error in the prediction is $\Delta V_{\text{dis}}(x_i)=\pm 0.117$ meV.
+Due to computational limitations we only use {5 $V_\text{Bias}$ values} (using more values of $V_\text{Bias}$ should increase $R_2$).
+This lower fidelity is likely due to the need for more training {and potentially a slightly} larger $K$ matrix since differentiating among 10 component potentials is a more computationally challenging task.
+Representative results are shown in {Fig. S4}, and again, visual inspection shows excellent agreement between the input/output data, verifying the success of our ML approach.
+When considering further scalability, a couple of factors warrant attention. {First, we show that the data requirements do not increase exponentially} making it feasible to compute additional components.
+Furthermore, since we anticipate that the low-frequency disorder components will be dominant, the number of extra components needed to accurately represent the device's physics may be limited. {We do an extended assessment of the number of components required within S-II.3. }

+Additionally, our method's disorder prediction can be verified through the use of additional conductance measurements.
+While we do not expect additional effects to be necessary, in principle, if our model proves inadequate for describing the physics of an experimental device, it is possible that our learning scheme could produce an invalid disorder prediction.
+This possibility can be significantly mitigated by conducting measurements with a new $\textbf{K}{\text{full}}'$ (see S-II), which is not integrated into the ML scheme, and comparing the results to the theoretical conductance values generated by KWANT for the respective disorder prediction.
+This allows for the experimental validation of the machine-learned system parameters.
+Subsequently, one could iteratively introduce additional potential physical effects into the model until it successfully passes all $\textbf{K}_{\text{full}}'$ tests, leading to a better understanding of the device's underlying physics.